NOAA Sea Grant 2018 National Aquaculture Initiative

 - Developing and implementing actionable methods of communicating accurate, science based messages and information about the benefits and risks of U.S. marine aquaculture to the public; and

 - Increasing the resiliency of aquaculture systems to natural hazards and changing conditions.

-Eligible parties should apply in conjunction with a Sea Grant program by March 30, 2018.
+Eligible parties should apply in conjunction with Mississippi-Alabama Sea Grant by March 30, 2018.